araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 Although SAC can now solve this locomotion task, it takes more time to train, is not consistent, and the performance is slightly below PPO's.
 In addition, SAC's learned gaits are not as pleasing as PPO's, for example, SAC agents tend to keep one leg up in the air...

-Part II will explore these aspects (and more environments), review SAC design decisions (for example, try to remove the squashed Gaussian), and tune it for speed, but for now let's see what this means for the RL community.
+[Part II](../tune-sac-isaac-sim/) explores these aspects (and more environments), review SAC design decisions (for example, try to remove the squashed Gaussian), and tune it for speed, but for now let's see what this means for the RL community.

 ## Outro: What Does That Mean for the RL Community?